How to get an invalidity pension and what are its grades

 The degree of disability depends on the extent of the impairment

-The degree of disability is determined by the Czech Social Security Administration on the basis of the opinion of the assessing doctor.
+The degree of disability is determined by the Czech Social Security Administration on the basis of the opinion of a medical examiner.
 The doctor evaluates the medical documentation, the opinions of specialist doctors and the functional effects of the disease on the ability to work.
 There are three degrees of disability, depending on the percentage reduction in the ability to work.

 Grade 1 disability